-How it works?
+RigExpert AA-1000 – How it works?

 Structure diagram

-The structure diagram of the RigExpert AA-600 and AA-1000 Antenna Analyzers is located below:
+The structure diagram of the RigExpert AA-600, AA-1000 and AA-1400 Antenna Analyzers is located below:

-The "brain" of the analyzer is Atmel 8-bit RISC microcontroller.
+The “brain” of the analyzer is Atmel 8-bit RISC microcontroller.
 It controls a AD9958 DDS chip running at 500 MHz and generating two sinusoidal signals.
-Both signals are low-pass filtered and then put through pulse shapers, producing two rectangular signals with LVDS levels.
+Both signals are low-pass filtered and then put through pulse shapers, producing two square signals with LVDS levels.
 Resistive brigde was chosen to measure parameters of a load because of its simplicity and good frequency response.
 The switch commutates two outputs of the bridge.
 After the switch, the signal is mixed with the second channel output to produce audio frequency of 2 kHz.
 A variable attenuator is used to maintain the audio signal level in the desired range.
 This signal is then filtered and fed through the 16-bit ADC to the microcontroller.
 There is a simple relationship between the measurement frequency, DDS frequencies and attenuator division ratio:

-Subband
+Subband Measurement

 frequency